 Now work through the problem-solving method by answering the following questions.
-What is the communication activity?
+What is the communication activity? Ø What are the sources of difficulty in the activity? Ø What are some possible solutions?

-What information and practical skills are necessary to apply the solutions?
+what information and practical skills are necessary to apply the

+solutions?

+Ø

+How can you test the solutions?